MidnightRain77/SeeksForGeeks/README.md

         - If applicable, determine shift as the difference between the size of deque and limit.<br />
         - Increment extra by shift.<br />
         - While shift is greater than 0:<br />
-        &nbsp    - Push the front element of the deque at index i into reshuff.<br /> &nbsp    - Pop the front element from the deque at index i.<br /> &nbsp    - Decrement shift by 1.<br />
+            - Push the front element of the deque at index i into reshuff.<br />
+            - Pop the front element from the deque at index i.<br />
+            - Decrement shift by 1.<br />
     g.
 Start the for loop iterating from 0 to N-1:<br />
         - If the size of the deque at index i in Queue is less than limit.<br />
         - If applicable, determine shift as the difference between the limit and the size of deque.<br />